-The Wall Street Journal brought the problem to light yesterday in an article that explained how underwater borrowers purchased nearby homes at a discount and then stopped making mortgage payments on their existing homes until they fell into foreclosure.
+The Wall Street Journal brought the problem to light yesterday in an article that explained how borrowers with underwater mortgages purchased nearby homes at a discount and then stopped making mortgage payments on their existing homes until they fell into foreclosure.

 While it may seem like a complicated endeavor, the article noted that some borrowers were doing it with relative ease, while others received coaching from real estate agents and mortgage brokers.

 And so now Indymac has warned business partners to be “extra vigilant” when their borrowers are looking to purchase owner-occupied homes if they already own existing property.